MPOcanes/MPO624_2022/FOUNDATIONS_TACTICS_STRATEGIES.md

-# Fundamentals: computer up to numpy (maybe pandas)
+# Foundations: computer up to numpy (maybe pandas)

 #### cheat sheet tours perhaps!
 #### Toward Data Science articles: Medium has a lot of these